 Entree: Direct Instruction

 When it comes to direct instruction, students need to hear and see the concept explained by the teacher before they are asked to work independently.
-However, don’t picture yourself standing up in front of the room lecturing for thirty minutes straight while your students sleep.
-That’s not a best practice.
-Instead, I find a lot of value in chunking my direct instruction.
+It’s true that grammar instruction is most effective when taught in the context of reading and writing, but students need mini lessons, and it’s okay for those to be via direct instruction first.
+To make it engaging, I find a lot of value in chunking my direct instruction.
 What do I mean by that?

 Printed Reference Notes

 Just to switch things up, I don’t always use presentations.
-If I know students have learned about a concept before (like conjunctions, for example), I might just use printed reference sheets as minilessons to review the concept before practicing the skill.
+If I know students have learned about a concept before (like conjunctions, for example), I might just use printed reference sheets as mini . lessons to review the concept before practicing the skill.
 These note sheets should be short reminders that only take five or ten minutes time total.
-This example is what I use when I am reviewing the rules for comma usage with conjunctions in my high school classroom.
+This example can be used for reviewing comma usage rules with older students.

 I have experimented with flipped classroom approaches in my ELA class for several years.
 By far, the most effective use of flipping in an English class is for grammar purposes.
 Grammar is a concept that students really do need to take in at their own pace, and they need to see examples repeated.
-If you haven’t done so already, try recording a five to fifteen minute (no longer!) video of yourself teaching a grammar lesson, using examples and engaging illustrations.
+If you haven’t done so already, try recording a five to ten minute (no longer!) video of yourself teaching a grammar lesson, using examples and engaging illustrations.
 Assign it to be viewed outside of class, and hold students accountable by having them take notes.
-The next day, you can answer student questions instead of wasting potential group interaction time on lecturing.
+The next day, you can answer student questions and differentiate practice based on readiness levels.

 Between the hook and direct instruction, it usually takes me a whole day to introduce a new grammar skill.
-In order to assess students’ understanding and plan for further instruction, I use exit slips to see what I need to focus on with that skill next.
+In order to assess students’ understanding and plan for further instruction, use exit slips to see what you need to focus on with that skill next.

 Side Dishes: Practice / Extension